icsa-caps/efficient-remote-memory-ordering/README.md

 # Efficient Remote Memory Ordering

-Coming soon: code for submission to ASPLOS 2026.
+Code for submission to ASPLOS 2026.

 ### gem5 Simulation

 The files for gem5 simulation can be found in the gem5 directory.
 The files are obtained from version 24.1 of gem5.

-Requirements:
+Requirements for gem5:

 * gcc version >= 10
 * Clang 7 to 16